behaverse/data-model/README.md

 # Behaverse Data Model (BDM)

-*Behaverse Data Model (BDM)* is an ongoing effort to define a coherent data structure for cognitive tests and questionnaires that can be applied to a large range of use cases.
-It also defines concepts and recommends best practices for behavioral datasets.
-Visit [behaverse.org/data-model](https://behaverse.org/data-model) for more information.
+*Behaverse Data Model (BDM)* is an ongoing effort to define a coherent data structure for a wide range of cognitive tests and questionnaires.
+For more details, visit [behaverse.org/data-model](https://behaverse.org/data-model).

 ## About
 Behaverse Data Model is part of an [FNR](https://www.fnr.lu/) funded cognitive sciences research project from [xCIT](https://xcit.org/)—a research team led by Prof. Pedro Cardoso-Leite.